-Ever since Darwin, this island archipelago has been a showcase of evolution.
-Six hundred miles from the Ecuadorian coast, the Galapagos are of marine volcanic origin and have never been connected to a continental land mass.
-Thus both plants and animals inhabiting the islands are derived from species that, by one means or another, crossed vast stretches of ocean to colonize the newly formed land.
-As a result, most of the flora, the reptiles, and the majority of resident landbirds are found only in the Galapagos, many of them restricted to one or a few islands.
-Comparing related forms inhabiting the various islands against a background so rich in scientific history is one of the foremost joys for a naturalist.
+Ever since Darwin visited the islands in 1835, the Galapagos archipelago has been a showcase of evolution.
+Six hundred miles from the coast of Ecuador, the Galapagos are of marine volcanic origin, never having been connected to a continental landmass.
+Thus, both plants and animals inhabiting the islands are derived from species that, by one means or another, crossed vast stretches of ocean to colonize the newly formed land.
+The Galapagos are a hotbed of endemism, and much of the wildlife is not only found nowhere else on Earth, but is further restricted to one or just a few islands.

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.